gtarsia/kuronbka/README.md

 pause
 ```

-This also produces a game.nes ROM file and cpuld be run in an emulator
+This also produces a game.nes ROM file and could be run in an emulator
 ## Contribution

 This is a personal project, and no contribution is needed